Busso00/Busso00/README.md

 <p align="left">
   ✨ Creating bugs since 2020<br>
   📚 I'm currently learning about compilers, C++ language, on my own while brushing up on Rust language<br>
-  🎓 In April 2025 I Graduated in MSc "Computer Engineering: AI and Data Analytics" with a  <a href="https://webthesis.biblio.polito.it/secure/35244/1/tesi.pdf">thesis</a> on knowledge distillation applied to semantic segmentation<br>
+  🎓 In April 2025 I Graduated in MSc "Computer Engineering: AI and Data Analytics" <br>
+  🚗 My <a href="https://webthesis.biblio.polito.it/secure/35244/1/tesi.pdf">thesis</a> on knowledge distillation applied to semantic segmentation for autonomous driving <br>
   🎆 You can see some project of mine @ <a href="https://Busso00.github.io">Busso's GitHub page</a> <br>
   📂 You can also explore my repos, you will find:
   <ul>